Sabbath — What is it? Should Believers Observe It?

 - Sunday was the day it was discovered that Christ’s tomb was empty and he had risen from the dead (Matthew 28:1-7, Mark 16:1-16 & Luke 24:1-7).
 All three of these passages plainly state that these events occurred on “the first day of the week.”

-- There are seven references in Scripture of the Lord appearing to the disciples before his ascension and five of these times God’s Word goes out of its way to inform us that Jesus met them on the first day of the week (e.g. John 20:19).
-The other two times the specific day is not cited.
-During these encounters Christ was worshipped and he taught from the Scriptures, ate with the disciples, breathed the Holy Spirit on them and commissioned them (see, for example, Luke 24:13-49 and John 20:19-29).
+- There are seven references in Scripture of the Lord appearing to the disciples before his ascension and five of these times God’s Word indicates that Jesus met them on the first day of the week (e.g. John 20:19).
+The other two times the specific day is not noted.
+During these encounters Christ was honored and he taught from the Scriptures, ate with the disciples, breathed the Holy Spirit on them and commissioned them (see, for example, Luke 24:13-49 and John 20:19-29).
 These items sure sounds like a Christian service to me!

 As far as extra-biblical testimony goes, Ignatius of Antioch (circa 35-107 AD) was a disciple of the apostle John and he referred to the “the Lord’s day” as the day that Jesus rose from the dead: “If, therefore, those who were brought up in the ancient order of things have come to the possession of a new hope, no longer observing the Sabbath, but living in the observance of the Lord’s Day, on which also our life has sprung up again by Him and by His death” (Magnesians 9:1).